 By The Associated Press

-Numerous people have been fired or forced out of jobs in the wake of the scandal involving once-renowned gymnastics doctor Larry Nassar, who is serving decades in prison for molesting athletes and for child pornography crimes.
+Numerous people have been fired or forced out of jobs in the wake of the widening scandal involving once-renowned gymnastics doctor Larry Nassar, who has been ordered to serve decades in prison for molesting some of the sport's top athletes and others as well as child pornography crimes.

-Nassar worked for both Michigan State and USA Gymnastics, the Indiana-based organization responsible for training Olympians.
+Nassar worked for both Michigan State and USA Gymnastics, the sport's national governing body.
 The school and organization are being sued by dozens of women.

 MICHIGAN STATE UNIVERSITY

-— Lou Anna Simon: The president and school alumna resigned in January amid growing pressure from students, lawmakers and some members of the university's governing board.
+— Lou Anna Simon: The president and school alumna resigned hours after Nassar's Jan.
+24 sentencing amid growing pressure from students, lawmakers and some members of the university's governing board.
 She acknowledged being "the focus of this anger" but has denied any cover-up by the university.
 The university's governing board hired former Michigan Gov. John Engler as its interim president.

-— Mark Hollis: The athletic director, also an MSU alumnus, called his departure in January a retirement, but he, too, had faced pressure to leave.
+— Mark Hollis: The athletic director, also an MSU alumnus, called his departure announced Jan.
+26 a retirement, but he, too, had faced pressure to leave.
 He had been on the job for 10 years.
 He said he made the choice because of "the scope of everything," adding that he hopes it helps the "healing process."

 — Kathie Klages: The former gymnastics coach resigned last year after she was suspended for defending Nassar over the years.
 Klages is accused of downplaying complaints made by two teens in 1997.